abrj7/auralis/README.md

 ---

-## 👥 Team
+## Team

-Built with ❤️ at Hack Western
+Built with ❤️ at Hack Western by

----

-## 📄 License

-This project is licensed under the MIT License.

 ---